-(a) Fair value hierarchy
+Fair value hierarchy

-AASB 13: Fair Value Measurement requires the disclosure of fair value information according to the relevant level in the fair value hierarchy.
+AASB 13: Fair Value Measurement requires the disclosure of fair value Information according to the relevant level in the fair value hierarchy.
 This hierarchy categorises fair value measurements into one of three possible levels based on the lowest level that a significant input can be categorised into.
 The levels are outlined below:

-Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active Measurements based on inputs other than quoted prices included Measurements based on unobservable inputs for the asset or markets for identical assets or in Level 1 that are observable for liability. liabilities that the entity can access the asset or liability, either directly at the measurement date. or indirectly.
+Level 1 Level 2 Level 3

+Measurements based on quoted prices (unadjusted) in active markets for identical assets or at the measurement date.

+Measurements based on inputs in Level 1 that are observable for liabilities that the entity can access the asset or liability, either directly or indirectly.